Destinations Italy Milan & Lakes

 Design + dinner · post-industrial cool

-North of Garibaldi station and across the bridge from the new Bosco Verticale towers — formerly a working-class district, now Milan's design-and-dinner neighborhood.
-Independent boutiques on Via Borsieri, the Mercato Centrale food hall in the station, Ratanà and Frangente for serious dinners, and the kind of bars where you can hear yourself think.
-Pair an afternoon here with the Fondazione Pirelli HangarBicocca contemporary art space (twenty minutes by tram, free entry, world-class).
+North of Garibaldi station and across the bridge from the new Bosco Verticale towers; a working-class district until recently, now Milan's design-and-dinner neighborhood.
+Independent boutiques on Via Borsieri, the Mercato Centrale food hall in the station, Ratanà and Frangente when dinner is the plan, and bars where you can hear yourself think.
+Pair an afternoon here with the Fondazione Pirelli HangarBicocca contemporary art space (twenty minutes by tram, free entry).

 Bosco Verticale Independent shops HangarBicocca nearby